-The Governor with particular responsibility for SEND is Paul Brooks.
-He meets with the SENCO at least termly to discuss actions taken by the school.
+The Governor with particular responsibility for SEND is Rebecca Silkstone.
+She will meet with the SENCO at least termly to discuss actions taken by the school.

 Complaints

 The school works, wherever possible, in partnership with parents to ensure a collaborative approach to meeting pupils' needs.